aosp-mirror/platform_external_icu4c/stubdata/readme.txt

 1. To generate ICU data files:run the icu_dat_generator.py script.
    The command is:
-     ./icu_dat_generator.py  <icu version> [-v] [-h] For example:
+     ./icu_dat_generator.py [-v] [-h]
-     ./icu_dat_generator.py  4.4

 2. To add a resource to Android ICU data file: insert an entry to icudtxx-<tag name>.txt under external/icu4c/stubdata directory then run the icu_dat_generator.py.
    For example, to add French sort to icudt44l-us.dat, you need to
    a.
 Add an entry, "coll/fr.res", into external/icu4c/stubdata/icudt44l-us.txt
-   b. run "./icu_dat_generator.py 4.4".
+   b. run "./icu_dat_generator.py".

-3. To add a new Adnroid ICU data file: add the <tag name> to datlist[] in icu_dat_generator.py and add corresponding resource list to icudtxxl<tag name>.txt.
-Then run the script icu_dat_generator.py to generate dat files.
+3. To add a new Android ICU data file: create the .txt file and run the script to generate the .dat file.
    For example, to add icudt44l-latin.dat, you need to
    a.
-Modify icu_dat_generator.py by adding "latin" into datlist.
-   b.
 Make a new file icudt44l-latin.txt to include the resource list.
-   c. run "./icu_dat_generator.py 4.4".
+   b. run "./icu_dat_generator.py".

 4. Add a new resource or modify existing ICU resource definition:
    Note: This is a rare case.
 You should talk to ICU team first if it is a bug